 1.3.1.
 Existing Warranties: Remove, replace, patch, and repair materials and surfaces cut or damaged during demolition, by methods and with materials and using approved contractors so as not to void existing warranties.
 Notify warrantor before proceeding.
-Existing warranties include the following:
+Existing warranties to be maintained include the following:

 1.3.1.1.
-Roof system
+Roofing system

-1.3.2 Notify warrantor on completion of selective demolition, and obtain documentation verifying that existing system has been inspected and warranty remains in effect.
+Notify warrantor on completion of selective demolition, and obtain documentation verifying that existing system has been inspected and warranty remains in effect.
 Submit documentation at Project closeout.